Romea/romea-robot-to-human-localisation-rtls-plugin/README.md

 # 1 Overview #

 This package is a RTLS plugin for human leader localisation.
-It schedules ranging between the robot's rtls transceivers (called initiators) and leadaer's rtls transceiver (called responder).
-It provides these measurements to the localization filter a rough estimation of leader poisition in using trilateration algorithm base on ranging results.
+It schedules ranging between the robot's rtls transceivers (called initiators) and leader's rtls transceiver (called responder).
+It provides these measurements to the localization filter a rough estimation of leader position in using trilateration algorithm base on ranging results.

 # 2 Node #